Postgraduate Course: Advanced Theory in Science and Technology Studies (PGSP11371)

 |Credit level (Normal year taken)||SCQF Level 11 (Postgraduate)

-Broadly, Advanced Theory in STS is designed for students interested in unpacking some of the ideas and arguments that underlie STS's understanding of science and technology.
+Broadly, Advanced Theory in STS is designed for students interested in unpacking the ideas and arguments that underlie STS's understanding of science and technology.
 It is also of benefit to students who hope to further hone their critical thinking skills and expand their range of theoretical tools.
-Although focused on theoretical topics, the class also examines how theory and empirical research work collaboratively.
+Although focused on theoretical topics, the class attempts to demonstrate how theory and empirical research work collaboratively.
 Thus the class is also of relevance to those who hope to produce sophisticated, empirically-grounded research.

 This course can be taken as a standalone by students outside of STIS, but it is designed to examine ideas introduced in semester one courses in greater detail.
 As such, attendance of 'Science, Knowledge and Expertise' and 'Understanding Technology' is recommended (but not required).